Vyral/mcpherson-sisters/_posts/2023-03-23-the-exciting-window-of-opportunity-in-new-construction.md

 ---
 layout: post
+title: >-
-title: The Exciting Window of Opportunity in New Construction
+  There Is Opportunity in Every Market.
+Don’t Miss the Window With New Construction
 date: 2023-03-23 00:00:00
 tags:
   - Real Estate